 Coral reefs are facing events of severe bleaching and physical destruction due to human coastal development, as well as the effects of unmanaged tourism, including anchoring, fish feeding, marine litter and diver contact.
-Their resilience depends on effective management, thus resilience-based management is being adopted in major reef regions around the world to secure the foundations for sustainable development and adapt to global warming.
+Their resilience depends on effective management.
+In celebration of World Oceans Day on June 8 2021, we are looking at how resilience-based management is being adopted in major reef regions around the world to secure the foundations for sustainable development and adapt to global warming.

 Coral reefs are among the most valuable ecosystems on the planet.
 Besides containing one of the most biodiverse ecosystems on earth, coral reefs protect coastlines from the damaging effects of wave action and tropical storms, are a source of nitrogen and other nutrients for marine food chains, assist in nitrogen and carbon fixing and are a source of income for millions of people around the world.
 They also play an important role in generating the sand and rubble that maintain islands and cays.